kumahq/kuma/docs/generated/resources/policy_timeout.md

     - `grpc` (optional)

-        Deprecated: set parameters through 'http' section
+        Deprecated: set parameters through Http section

         Child properties:

         - `streamIdleTimeout` (optional)

             StreamIdleTimeout is the amount of time that the connection manager will allow a stream to exist with no upstream or downstream activity
+            Deprecated: use Http.StreamIdleTimeout instead

         - `maxStreamDuration` (optional)

             MaxStreamDuration is the maximum time that a stream’s lifetime will span
+            Deprecated: use Http.MaxStreamDuration instead